OceanDynamicsUConn/GroupManual/roles_and_responsibilities.md

   funds from federal agencies to support our research program.
-Getting extra-mural funding is crucial, because a graduate student at UConn costs tens of thousands of dollars per year.
+Getting extra-mural funding is crucial, because a graduate student at UConn costs $50k per year.
 Going to the field to collect new data or buying computers and high-performance computing time to run numerical models and analyze data also